Today, I’m sharing my review of “Coach” Chad Carson’s first book on how to retire early with real estate as the primary investment vehicle.

 Related: Tax Drag: What a Drag it is Getting Taxed

 While no book is perfect, this book serves as an excellent introduction to the myriad ways real estate can be used to help achieve the goal of early financial independence or early retirement.

 In addition to the strategies mentioned above, the book also touches on note investing, crowdfunding and other syndicated investments, what to look for in investment properties, and much more.

 Furthermore, Chad Carson takes a holistic approach to life and money, making this more than just a real estate textbook, but rather a book with both practical advice and philosophies that should be guiding an investor’s behavior.

 I refer to the author by first name throughout most of my review because I consider Chad to be a friend.
 We’ve been in communication throughout the time in which he’s written this book, and we recently shared some quality craft beers well into the evening around a Minnesota campfire.
 I may or may not have been tossing pallets on that FIRE to keep the flames going strong and my buddy around a bit longer.

 Chad is accomplished but modest, authoritative yet soft-spoken, and I highly recommend Retire Early with Real Estate to anyone considering using real estate investing as a part of their financial independence plan.

-For those who are looking for a more thorough personal, interactive, multimedia approach to learning more about real estate investing and financial independence, look into his signature course, Real Estate Start School.
+For those who are looking for a more thorough interactive, multimedia approach to learning more about real estate investing and financial independence, look into Coach Carson’s free real estate investing course.

 Is Real Estate Investing a part of your approach to achieving financial independence?
 Do you invest in single family homes, multi-unit properties, REITs, crowdfunded real estate, notes, or use other methods?
 What percentage of your portfolio is devoted to real estate?